troperville

 For the trope this special is loosely based on, see Hooker with a Heart of Gold.

 A five part internet special written and directed by Brad Jones.
-It tells the story of an unnamed hooker who has a literal heart of gold surgically implanted into her body at the hands of a fringe, out-of-work doctor named Dr. Rogen.
+It tells the story of an unnamed hooker (played by Sarah Lewis from Team Snob) who has a literal heart of gold surgically implanted into her body at the hands of a fringe, out-of-work doctor named Dr. Rogen.
 The doctor is desperate for his experiment to succeed so that he may pay off an insane gangster named Steele.
 It just so happens Steele's twin brother, Zalman, is the aforementioned hooker's pimp, both of them being masterfully played by Brad Jones himself.

-What follows in an incredibly well written and well edited homage to all of Brad Jones' favorite film genres, from exploitation to revenge to low budget snuff films that never saw the light of day (and thankfully never did).
-Jones' choice of soundtrack really steals the show, though.
-His love of all kinds of music, from 70's soul and disco to old school rock and roll to beloved hits of the 80's, really shines here and adds to the overall film.
+What follows in an homage to all of Brad Jones' favorite film genres, from exploitation to revenge to low budget snuff films that never saw the light of day (and thankfully never did).
+The music also reflects a range of things he likes, including 70's soul and disco and old school rock and roll and beloved hits of the 80's.

 Tropes included: